"Chiropractic Gave Me Life"

 Dr. Jan has served on the Board of the Illinois Prairie State Chiropractic since 2007 in various capacities, including District Chair; she is a Beacon member of the I.P.S.C.A, she received her Legion of Chiropractic Philosophers from Palmer College in 2005 and is a member of the Ottawa Lions.

-Talia was added to our team in March!
+Talia was added to our team in March of 2018!
 She is a Chiropractic Assistant and our Instrumentation Specialist.
 When you ask Talia what she likes most about working at Casanova Chiropractic, she says "It's very peaceful & positive.
 A home away from home."

 She loves her life just how it is and her son Angelo inspires her.
 Her favorite color is baby blue, she loves Thanksgiving and if she could be any animal she would be a giraffe.
 Stretch and Archie (our resident giraffes) in our family adjusting room are big fans of her too!
 Oh, when asked what she is passionate about?
 She answers "Chiropractic care, of course!"